spynnaker.pyNN.models.spike_source package

 reload_required() bool[source]

-Return true if any data region needs to be reloaded.
+True if any data region needs to be reloaded.

 property sdram_required: AbstractSDRAM